 We of the Sonnet Contest very much appreciate your interest, and welcome you to our website, which includes guidelines for entering the Contest.

-The 2020 Sonnet Contest is now open.
-The deadline for entries is June 1, 2020.
-Click “How To Enter” above for detailed instructions.
-Or click “Entry Form” below to go directly to the form.
+The 2020 Sonnet Contest is now closed.
+The deadline for entries was June 1, 2020.

 The winners of the 2019 Maria W. Faust Sonnet Contest were announced on Saturday, July 20th during our Closing Event.
 Click here for the contest results and to read the winning entries.